sagemath/sagewiki_to_gh-2022-10-10/days65.md

  * Start a wiki for combinatorial Hopf algebras, in the format of [[http://www.findstat.org|FindStat]] (Pang)
  * Crystals of tableaux for the Lie superalgebra gl(m|n) (Salisbury)
  * improve NC-Grobner basis calculations, implement dual Quasi-Schur basis #18447 (Zabrocki)
+ * Non-commutative version of Faugere's F5 algorithm in Sage (King)

 == Participants ==